Penetration-free Solid-Fluid Interaction on Shells and Rods: Related Work

 Coupling between solids and fluids can be modeled from different perspectives, such as pure Eulerian \cite{teng2016eulerian}, pure Lagrangian \cite{akinci2012versatile,xie2023contact}, and their hybrids \cite{guendelman2005coupling,hu2018moving,fang2020iq}.

+A number of works couple Eulerian fluids with point-like or granular entities, mostly through drag-type momentum exchange.
+One approach is the multi-species mixture model where porous sand grains exchange momentum with water through drag and Darcy-like interactions \cite{tampubolon2017multi}.
+A hybrid Lagrangian–Eulerian scheme is proposed to couple bubble particles to liquid flows using drag and pressure forces \cite{patkar2013hybrid}.
+Recently Loki \cite{lesser2022loki}, developed as a production-oriented multiphysics system, treats granular particles, rigid bodies, and fluids in a unified solver with drag and pressure driven coupling mechanisms.

-Among them, monothilic two-way coupling approaches between Eulerian fluids and Lagrangian solids have shown superb accuracy, robustness and flexibility, suitable for a vast range of solid types including rigids \cite{batty2007fast}, deformables \cite{robinson2008two}, fabrics \cite{fei2018multi}, rods \cite{fei2017multi}, reduced elastic solids \cite{lu2016two}, and articulated bodies \cite{ruan2021solid}.
+Monolithic two-way coupling approaches between Eulerian fluids and Lagrangian solids have shown superb accuracy, robustness and flexibility, suitable for a vast range of solid types including rigids \cite{batty2007fast}, deformables \cite{robinson2008two, hyde2019unified}, fabrics \cite{fei2018multi}, rods \cite{fei2017multi}, reduced elastic solids \cite{lu2016two}, and articulated bodies \cite{ruan2021solid}.
 In order to properly accommodate different kinds of interactive forces, a variational formulation on pressure was introduced by \cite{batty2007fast}, and quickly extended to handle elasticity \cite{zarifi2017positive}, damping \cite{robinson2011symmetric}, viscosity \cite{takahashi2019geometrically}, friction \cite{narain2010free}, surface tension \cite{ruan2021solid}, elastocapillarity \cite{liu2022hydrophobic}, and frictional contacts \cite{takahashi2022elastomonolith}.
-However, interactions between fluids and volumetric solids cannot be directly applied to lower dimensional objects most of the time.
+While these methods only enforce equivalence of the normal velocity component to prevent interpenetration, our approach enforces non-penetration directly at the positional level.
+In addition, interactions between fluids and volumetric solids cannot be directly applied to lower dimensional objects most of the time.
 Special treatments are usually required to avoid unnatural behaviors such as leakage when dealing with thin shells or rods.
 For instance, \cite{guendelman2005coupling} developed a robust one-sided interpolation via ray casting against thickened triangle wedges. \cite{fei2018multi} adapted the affine particle-in-cell method for fluids, and introduced additional physical models based on mixture theory. \cite{ruan2021solid} manually projected contact particles to the desired side of the thin shell in an unphysical manner.
 A fundamental coupling system that can seamlessly handle elastic solids of arbitrary codimension is still missing and remains a challenging task.